-Greetings and welcome.
-My research leads me to connect organizations across education, government, military, and industry to promote virtual community learning organizations.
+Greetings.
+I’m Barbara, a researcher who explores innovative ways to network organizations across education, government, military, and industry to promote virtual community learning organizations.
 Such organizations promote cross-cultural understanding.
-I am a champion of the metaverse to build strength-based leaders, citizens, researchers, educators, and most of all collaborators.
-My research into collaboration in virtual environments seeks to model transdisciplinarity, a skill needed to deal with complexity.
+I am a champion of The Metaverse to build strength-based leaders, citizens, researchers, educators, and most of all collaborators.
+My research into collaboration using immersive, virtual environments seeks to model transdisciplinarity, a skill needed to deal with complexity.

 Collaborative learning, transdisciplinarity and social-environmental management in the Amazon: approaches to knowledge production between academia and society | Athayde | Revista Brasileira de Pós-…